MarkChanner/SDP-Exercises/README.md

-# SDP-Exercises
+# SDP-Coursework and Class Exercises
-SDP class exercises
+SDP 2016 coursework and Class Exercises